 What is surgical oncology?

-Surgical oncology is a field of medicine that focuses on the surgical removal of cancer tissue from patients.
-It is a delicate procedure that requires an in-depth knowledge of anatomy and intense pre-surgical testing.
+Surgical oncology is a medical field focusing on surgically removing cancer tissue from patients.
+It is a delicate procedure requiring in-depth anatomy knowledge and intense pre-surgical testing.

-Depending on the location of the tumor, a different surgical specialty will get involved.
+Depending on the tumor’s location, a different surgical specialty will get involved.

-For instance, if the patient is dealing with prostate cancer, a urologist will intervene to make tumor removal surgery, while if another patient is diagnosed with uterine cancer, a gynecologist is a leading surgeon in this case.
+For instance, if the patient is dealing with prostate cancer, a urologist will intervene to make tumor removal surgery.
+In contrast, if another patient is diagnosed with uterine cancer, a gynecologist is a leading surgeon in this case.

 It is the ideal treatment modality since it leaves the patient cancer-free if done under the right circumstances.

-Oftentimes, tumor removal surgery is combined with other treatments, such as chemotherapy and radiotherapy, to attain the best possible outcome for a patient.
+Tumor removal surgery is often combined with other treatments, such as chemotherapy and radiotherapy, to attain the best possible outcome.

 Indication for Tumor Removal in cancer patients